reactiveui/website/input/docs/handbook/routing/index.md

 **MainWindow.xaml.cs**

-Here is the code-behind for the MainWindow declared above.
-We use `ReactiveWindow<TViewModel>` here for WPF, for Xamarin.Forms it should typically be `ReactiveMasterDetailPage<TViewModel>`.
+Here is the code-behind for the `MainWindow` declared above.
+Here we use `ReactiveWindow<TViewModel>` for WPF.
+For Xamarin.Forms it should typically be `ReactiveMasterDetailPage<TViewModel>`.
 The main goal on this step is to bind the `MainViewModel.Router` property to the `RoutedViewHost.Router` property, so the `RoutedViewHost` control will display the appropriate view.

 ```cs
 // We use ReactiveWindow here for WPF, but could actually use